Japanese Style Iced Coffee Recipe

 There are days when you wake up and you want a good iced coffee.
 Now.
 You don’t have the patience to wait through the whole cold brew process (as delicious as that is) – no, you want a cold, caffeinated beverage in your hand lickety-split!
 Well, dear member of the great coffee-at-home tribe, your wish is our command.
 And Japanese-style iced coffee is the answer to your hot summer day prayers.

 Craving for more coffee recipes?
 You’ll find 19 Mouthwatering Coffee Recipes In Our Beautiful, Print-Worthy E-Book.

 >>> Click here to grab this coffee recipes e-book completely FREE!

 How to Make Japanese Style Iced Coffee

-Before we leap into what you need to make this, let’s chat about what Japanese style iced coffee is – and why you should care.
+Before we leap into what you need to make this, let’s chat about what Japanese style iced coffee is (1) – and why you should care.
 Its a little different to regular iced coffee (which we talk about here).

-You have likely heard of cold brew coffee (if not, read this).
+You have likely already heard of cold brew coffee (if not, read this).
 It uses cold water with ground coffee and is left overnight to create a concentrated and smooth, cold beverage.